elsudano/terraform-provider-vmworkstation/website/docs/index.html.markdown

 ##### 2.- *password*
 > (Required) Matcnhing password for the user to authenticate in the API REST of VmWare Workstation.
 It is recommended to be set via VMWS_PASSWORD environment variable.

+##### 3.- *path*
+> (Required) This is the path where the VmWare Workstation software save the vitual machines when we was creating, so ideally, there is the place to save all the instances that we will create.
+I t you want to use a Windows path like "D:\Virtual Machines" You will need scape the slash like that "D:\\\Virtual Machines", in Linux isn't necessary.

 ##### 3.- *url*
 > (Required) This is the URL where the API REST of VmWare Workstation are listen, normally in "https://localhost:8697/api".
 It is recommended to be set via VMWS_URL environment variable.